Creating a new form

 Add a Page

-Add a page by clicking Create new page.
+.
 This should launch a modal where you can provide a page label.
-Let's add a page labelled Consent Elicitation.
+Let's add a page labelled Consent Elicitation

 Add a Section

-Add a section to the form
+.
+We'll add a section to the form labelled Consent

 Add a Question